MengyuWu/adb-hw3/README.txt

     Gender (Zero=unknown; 1=male; 2=female)
     Year of Birth

-b) We used a year's worth of citibike data, ranging from November 2014 to October 2015 (because the November and December 2015 datasets are not yet published, we used the Nov/Dec ones from the year before).
+b) We ended up using a single .csv file, as attempting to upload or unzip more than one of these files to .csv has consistently resulted in connection and write failures.
+We chose June as it is one of the hottest months in the year, where people are more likely to exercise.
+This is supported by the fact that the June dataset in size than all of the winter and spring datasets, with the exception of May.
+We did not use July, August, or September because the data sizes were so large, they produced an overhead limit exceeded error.

 Go to http://www.citibikenyc.com/system-data and download the following file:
-201509-citibike-tripdata.csv

-We ended up using a single .csv file, as attempting to upload or unzip more than one of these files to .csv has consistently resulted in connection and write failures.
-We chose September as it is one of the hottest months in the year, and this month produced the highest volume of data within the past year, implying that the most amount of people use citibike in September, or users tend to bike more in this month compared to other months.
+201506-citibike-tripdata.csv

 c) Our dataset is interesting, because it allows us to get a sense of the exercise habits of a large group of New Yorkers and obtain information about how people's